Green Schools

 As schools play a major role in modelling good behaviour for children, a good recycling system and reuse strategy can also shape lifelong sustainable habits.

 To assist schools, two informative video guides have been created by the Dublin Local Authorities and VOICE Ireland.
-Both videos were filmed at Howth Road Mixed National School, Dublin 3.
 These videos collect and share best practice from Irish primary and secondary schools.

 The videos are designed for staff and students at both primary and secondary level, and outline the basic principles of a school waste system, explaining how and where to install bin stations.